StudyFrenchSpanish

 Hundreds of well-known Korean companies have their presence in India.

-These firms operate in almost every sector, i.e., Information Technology, business research, consumer electronics, R&D, life sciences, media, automobiles, construction industry, trading, finance, tourism, services, etc.
+These firms operate across nearly every sector, including Information Technology, business research, consumer electronics, R&D, life sciences, media, automobiles, construction, trading, finance, tourism, and services.

-Today, India and South Korea’s trade records have increased tremendously, and many Korean companies are operating in the Indian market.
+Today, trade between India and South Korea has increased significantly, and many Korean companies operate in the Indian market.

-Korean companies prefer fluent candidates as their head offices are in Korea, and they need to communicate with them regularly.
+Korean companies prefer candidates who are fluent in Korean, as their head offices are in Korea and they need to communicate with them regularly.
 In the last few years, Career options in Korean have gained momentum.

-China is your best bet if you are looking for a more substantial and vocal export and import market.
+China is your best bet if you are looking for a larger, more active export and import market.
 To compete effectively, you need to learn Mandarin.

 Mandarin is one language that is assuming a globally dominant position.
-It is gradually becoming a cultural force of reference and objectivity for the 21st century.
+It is gradually becoming a cultural reference point and a source of objectivity in the 21st century.

-Furthermore, students can choose the Chinese language to secure employment in banking, trade, finance, diplomatic work, academics, news media, tours and travel, content management, etc.
+Furthermore, students can choose to study Chinese to secure employment in banking, trade, finance, diplomatic work, academia, news media, tourism and travel, and content management.

-For job seekers, Mandarin is the language of the future and, thus, job opportunities.
+For job seekers, Mandarin is the language of the future and, thus, a source of job opportunities.

 4. Hospitality, Travel, and Tourism

 With such a large population, China rules in these sectors.
-Thousands of Indian businesses are profiting considerably from setting up shops near Chinese tourist destinations in India.
+Thousands of Indian businesses are profiting substantially from establishing outlets near Chinese tourist destinations in India.

 Moreover, more Indians are traveling to China than to Japan and Korea.
-Learning Chinese will make your journeys less stressful and more enjoyable if you plan to go to East Asia.
+Learning Chinese will make your travel to East Asia less stressful and more enjoyable.

-You can act as a linguist tour guide, translator, or interpreter to these tourists and make a massive profit from customer support personnel for businesses in the hospitality sector.
+You can act as a tour guide, translator, or interpreter for these tourists and make a substantial profit by providing customer support to businesses in the hospitality sector.

-You can utilize your skills to work in the industry, assisting foreign travelers, communicating with them, and working in various travel, tourism, and hospitality sectors.
+You can leverage your skills to work in the industry, assisting foreign travelers, communicating with them, and supporting various travel, tourism, and hospitality sectors.

-Notwithstanding, the Japanese and Korean languages offer vast market opportunities for people in the Hospitality and Tourism sectors.
+Notwithstanding this, the Japanese and Korean languages offer substantial market opportunities for individuals in the Hospitality and Tourism sectors.
 You should learn if you want to visit South Korea or Japan to travel or live.

 When you speak the native language, you’ll immediately see considerable benefits in your everyday life.
-Thanks to simplified visa rules, More than three hundred thousand Indians visited these two exotic and fascinating countries in 2017.
+Thanks to simplified visa rules, More than 300,000 Indians visited these two exotic and fascinating countries in 2017.

 5. Cultural awareness and the love of Music & Movies

-Once again, the population of China creates a wide variety of cultures all over the country.
+Once again, China’s population gives rise to a wide variety of cultures across the country.
 The Chinese Dragon Festival, the Great Walls of China, Chinese films, and more are fascinating cultural reasons to learn Mandarin.

 Hardly anyone doesn’t love Chinese karate and kung fu movies, especially those set in villages.

 China’s culture is unique, colorful, and multi-layered, having evolved over the last 5,000 years.
-Good knowledge of Mandarin can allow you to watch these movies and TV series without needing a translation.
+Having good knowledge of Mandarin allows you to watch these movies and TV series without needing a translation.

 You may like — (i) Movies to Learn Korean (ii) Best Chinese Movies (iii) Learn Japanese with Movies.

-If you love anime and manga, you need to learn Japanese.
-Japanese culture is governed by a spiritual principle known as Shinto, which states that all nature has a kami (god).
+If you’re an anime and manga fan, learning Japanese is a must.
+Japanese culture is governed by a spiritual principle known as Shinto, which holds that all nature is inhabited by kami (gods).
 As a result, environmental preservation and the turning of the season are widely cherished.

 You might find a new way to order your Sushi, Yakitori, or Tempura.
 There are temples to visit, sumo to watch, and mountains to climb.
 The list is virtually endless!